SplendidByteInc/ability-example/readme.md

 * You should be able to add or remove abilities by clicking on the player and modifying the abilities in the inspector
   * This can also be done during play

 :warning: There is a known issue with the UI when making code changes while playing.
-To resolve, simply exit play mode and reenter.
+To resolve, exit play mode and reenter.
 There are currently no plans to resolve this issue because this is not a UI demo.

 # About the Design
 This proof of concept attempts to adhere to [coding best practices](https://en.wikipedia.org/wiki/Coding_best_practices).
 To this end, the following has been considered:
 * The characters are not concerned with how to cast an ability, that is the job of the ability itself
 * The characters are not concerned with if the ability successfully cast, they simply announce that they wish to cast an ability
 * The ability manager will listen for any invocations of an ability and cast them accordingly
-  * This means an ability can be cast from sources other than a character by simply adding a new listener
+  * This means an ability can be cast from sources other than a character by adding a new listener
 * Abilities are contained to their own files to maximize simplicity, readability, and maintainability

 # Licence